Gareth has significant clinical negligence experience in serious injury cases and acts mainly for claimants.

 Gareth has experience in a wide range of areas and is confident dealing with complex causation issues, including the difficult area of consent.

-Gareth has developed a particular interest in claims involving urinary and bowel injuries including misdiagnosis, late diagnosis and negligent surgery claims and is sensitive to the impact such injuries have, both physically and psychologically.
+Gareth has developed a particular interest in claims involving gynaecological injuries, urinary and bowel injuries including misdiagnosis, late diagnosis (including of cancer) and negligent surgery claims and is sensitive to the impact such injuries have, both physically and psychologically.

 Clinical Negligence Cases